tambrulee/portfolio_project/README.md

 ### 2. Projects

-This second page of the website showcases some of my ongoing projects.
+TWorkings second page of the website showcases some of my ongoing projects.
 It uses a scrollspy with a navigation bar, so viewers can easily find each project and learn more about it.

 <img src="assets/images/readme/code-testing/mobile_responsiveness_projects.png.png" alt="Responsive mobile optimised projects page">